Start your journey to Big Bend at the Museum of the Big Bend!

-For more than 70 years the Museum of the Big Bend has been collecting and exhibiting artifacts of the vast Big Bend region.
+For more than 90 years the Museum of the Big Bend has been collecting and exhibiting artifacts of the vast Big Bend region.
 Encompassing the Davis Mountains and the borderlands of Mexico, the Big Bend has been inhabited for over 11,000 years.
-The Museum of the Big Bend’s goal is to showcase this human history and culture reflected through the contributions of the Native Americans, the Spanish, the Mexicans and American settlers.
+The Museum showcases this human history and culture reflected through the contributions of the Native Americans, the Spanish, the Mexicans and American settlers.
 The Museum hosts rotating exhibits including Trappings of Texas

 Hours: Closed on Mondays

 Visit our Facebook page.